Colorado Inspection Hours // Open 7 Days A Week 5am-7pm

 How we acquire samples: Building supporters takes a small piece of drywall from under a wall electrical plate or under an AC supply register in the ceiling for sample analysis.
 There is absolutely no damage to the walls or ceiling with this approach.
 We can also take insulation samples from the attic as to not disturb the walls.
 For asbestos and formaldehyde, we will test for their presence in the air when material samples cannot be easily taken from the property.

-Laboratory Testing: generally $299 per (5 +/- day turn around time)
+Laboratory Testing: (5 +/- day turn around time for laboratory, in-field testing same day results)

 • Asbestos including vermiculite